ibm-cloud-docs/vpc/known-issues.md

 {: #RIOS-129}
 - **Symptom:** The names of stock images are different in VPC generation 1 and VPC generation 2 environments.
 The expected behavior is that names are consistent across VPC unified images.
 - **Fix:** The image service is being rolled out in VPC generation 1 first.
 When the service is deployed in VPC generation 2, unified image names will match, as the same image service will be running in both environments.

+## CFD-24: Static IP address does not persist on instance restart
+{: #CFD-24}
+- **Symptom:** When you stop an instance and then start it again, a new private IP address is assigned if the instance wasn't created with a static IP address
+- **Fix:** Set a static IP address when you [create the instance](https://cloud.ibm.com/apidocs/vpc#create-an-instance) with the CLI or API.